Ankit-Sharma-ggn/CKA/networking/README.md

 ### How services get resolved in cluster

-* Let assume we created a web service "web-ser" in namespace "app".
+* Let assume we created a web service `web-ser` in namespace `app`.

-    - Withing the namespace it can be resolve by "web-ser"
+    - Withing the namespace it can be resolve by `web-ser`
-    - From another namespace "web-ser.app"
+    - From another namespace `web-ser.app`
-    - Resolution within kubernetes cluster by "web-ser.app.svc.cluster.local"
+    - Resolution within kubernetes cluster by `web-ser.app.svc.cluster.local`

         | **Component**    | **Meaning**              |
         |------------------|--------------------------|